Characters: God of War

 - The Dreaded: His infamous reputation as the Ghost of Sparta.
 On more than one occasion during the first game, the citizens of Athens are actually more terrified of him than of the monsters attacking them and prefer certain death to being saved by him.

-- Driven to Suicide: At the end of the first game, when he is told that the Gods can't end the horrific nightmares caused by Kratos' guilt over his family's deaths.
+- At the end of the first game, when he is told that the Gods can't end the horrific nightmares caused by Kratos' guilt over his family's deaths.
 He is saved by Athena, who had other plans for the Spartan.
 Such as giving him Ares' now empty throne, making Kratos the new God of War.

 - He seems to briefly consider suicide again after Deimos is killed, but ultimately decides against it.